If you have PCOS you know that it can feel like it’s impossible to lose weight.

-This leads to a chain reaction which causes an increase in cortisol levels which promotes insulin resistance and weight gain.
+This leads to a chain reaction that causes an increase in cortisol levels which promotes insulin resistance and weight gain.

 Constant episodes of high-intensity exercise can also promote a slowing down of your metabolism (12) if accompanied by calorie restriction (reducing how many calories you consume).

 Because your body was built and designed to exactly match the number of calories that you burn to the calories that you consume.

 Contrary to popular belief you can NOT simply exercise more and eat less to promote weight loss long term.

 Instead of trying to brute force your way into weight loss, you need to change your mindset to one of finesse.

-You need to more closely match your exercise routine to your basal metabolic rate (or resting energy expenditure).
+You need to match your exercise routine to your basal metabolic rate (or resting energy expenditure).

 This doesn’t mean you cut out exercise altogether.